kumu/docs/faq/what-pricing-plans-does-Kumu-have.md

 Enterprise is the right choice for teams that are working with highly sensitive data and need deep control over how it's secured—more control than you get when uploading data to Kumu.io.
 Enterprise versions are also a great option for teams that are legally required to store their data in a specific geographic location (Kumu.io stores data across the world).

+Kumu Enterprise is priced per package of 5 seats (users that can edit, you'll still have unlimited viewers), and it is billed annually.

 Find more information about Enterprise [here](https://kumu.io/enterprise).
+You can reach out to enterprise@kumu.io for a personalized quote.